vmware/load-balancer-and-ingress-services-for-kubernetes/docs/gateway-api/gateway-api-v1.md

   2. Gateway MUST NOT contain protocols other than HTTP or HTTPS.
   3. Gateway MUST contain a hostname.
 Hostname as `*` is not supported and `*.domain` is supported.
   4. Gateway MUST NOT contain TLS modes other than `Terminate`.
+  5. If the Secret specified in Gateway-> listeners-> TLSConfig does not exist or is in a namespace other than the Gateway namespace, AKO Gateway implementation will attach `SystemDefaultCert` to the Gateway.
+Once the Secret is created in the same namespace as that of Gateway, the `certRef` will be updated accordingly.
+  6. Gateway CAN have multiple listeners with same/overlapping hostname.
+  7. Two Gateways MUST NOT have listeners with same/overlapping hostname.
+  8. `Gateway-> listeners-> allowedRoutes-> namespaces-> from` with value `selector` and thus `Gateway-> listeners-> allowedRoutes-> namespaces-> selector` is not supported.

 #### HTTPRoute Limitations